RainbowMiner/RainbowMiner/README.md

 - **APIThreads** = Enter number of possible, parallel API threads (0=automatic, see notes) [default=0]
 - **EnableAutoUpdate** = set to 1 if you want RainbowMiner to be updated automatically [default=1]
 - **EnableUpdateDuringPause** = set to 1 if you want RainbowMiner to be updated automatically, even if it is paused [default=1]
+- **EnableUpdateWhenScheduled** = set to 1 if the automatic updates should be scheduled: set EnableUpdate to 1 for a schedule in scheduler.config.txt (also, EnableAutoUpdate must be set to 1) [default=0]
 - **EnableAutoAlgorithmAdd** = set to 1 if Rainbowminer should add all newly added algorithms to your config.txt, during (automatic) update
 - **EnableMinerStatus** = set to 1 to enable central monitoring
 - **MinerStatusURL** = url to central monitoring server [default=https://rbminer.net]